Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 13.2 How the use and enjoyment rules work

-The first step in applying use and enjoyment is to determine where the place of supply of the services specified above is in accordance with the other rules explained in this notice.
+The first step in applying use and enjoyment is to determine where the place of supply of the services specified mentioned in section 13.1 in accordance with the other rules explained in this notice.
 When this is known, you must decide whether the service is being actually used, enjoyed and consumed in that location.

 The use and enjoyment rules apply in either of the following situations where the place of supply would be:

-- the UK but the services are effectively used and enjoyed outside the EU
+- the UK but the services are effectively used and enjoyed outside the UK

-- outside the EU but the services are effectively used and enjoyed in the UK
+- outside the UK but the services are effectively used and enjoyed in the UK

 In these circumstances, the place of supply is where their effective use and enjoyment takes place.
 Where this is the UK, the services are subject to UK VAT.